ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 Since the legacy Ray Operator runs many autoscalers in one pod, it cannot manage many Ray clusters.

 **KubeRay Operator** The KubeRay operator does not run Ray autoscaler processes.
 Each Ray autoscaler runs as a sidecar to the Ray head.
+Since managing each Ray cluster is cheap, the KubeRay operator can manage many Ray clusters.

 ### Ray version compatibility